IRE-Mudlet-Mapping/ire-mapping-script/README.md

 # IRE Mapping Script

-This script allows [Mudlet's](http://www.mudlet.org) mapper to do autowalking on Achaea, Aetolia, Lusternia, Imperian, or Midkemia Online.
+This script allows [Mudlet's](http://www.mudlet.org) mapper to do autowalking on Achaea, Aetolia, Lusternia, Imperian, or Starmourn.
 See the [download section](http://wiki.mudlet.org/w/IRE_mapping_script#Download) to get started!

 It has many features such as:
 - automatic repathing if you get offcourse